 - Purpose: Build a robust assessment tool.
-As the results are not intended to provide management advice, up-to-date data streams are not required. - Products: A thoroughly documented, independently peer reviewed assessment and report. - Process: Two in-person workshops Data and Review.
-Assessment process is conducted via webinars. - Peer Review: Independent panel utilizing Center for Independent Experts (CIE) reviewers; usually an in-person workshop. - Assessment Development Team (ADT): Panel of participants who participate in both the data and assessment stages of the process to provide consistency in the decision-making process (may also support the Review Workshop stage).
-Members are appointed by the Cooperators. - Planning Team (PT): Appointed by Cooperators to suggest participants, produce initial terms of reference (ToR), and assist in scheduling of project milestones. - Public Participation: SEDAR provides open, public workshops and webinars with the opportunity to comment throughout.
-Additional opportunities are available once the product is disseminated to the Cooperator. - Terms of Reference (ToR): Draft ToRs are produced by the PT and approved by the Cooperators approximately one year in advance of the assessment.
-Some flexibility for modifying the ToRs is acceptable, which may require a longer time line and adjustment of the schedule for other species.
+As the results are not intended to provide management advice, up-to-date data streams are not required. - Product: A thoroughly documented, independently peer reviewed assessment (and report) - Process: Typically 2-3 workshops Data, Assessment, and Review - Peer Review: Independent panel utilizing CIE reviewers; usually an in-person workshop - Assessment Development Team (ADT): Standing panel of participants who participate in both the data and assessment stages of the process to provide consistency in decision making process (some may also support the Review Workshop stage).
+Assessment Development Team members are appointed by the Cooperators.

-- Data Timeliness: Terminal year for RTs will be set by PT, in consultation with key Data Providers.
-The most recent readily available data for the data workshop (DW) should be utilized.
-Data will not be updated as the process proceeds, and the schedule should not be delayed to update data streams. - Expected Timeline: 16-20 months (not including subsequent OA to provide management advice).
-Species that have not been assessed for many years will generally take longer. - Stock ID Process: 3-5 months (not all RTs will need this and, in many cases, could be done with other species through a separate procedural workshop process). - Frequency: On average, it is expected that there should be few RTs underway at any time.
-There are no "expiration dates" on the assessment tool built through a RT, therefore the frequency of assessments should be tempered by the extent of compelling new information and the resources available to conduct the work.
+- Planning Team: Appointed by Cooperators (NOAA, Councils, Commissions) to suggest participants and makeup of ADT, produce initial terms of reference (ToR), and assist in scheduling of project milestones. - Public Participation: SEDAR provides open, public workshops and webinars with opportunity to comment throughout.
+Additional opportunities are available once the product is disseminated to the Cooperator. - Terms of Reference (ToR): Draft ToRs are produced by Planning Team and approved by the Cooperators two years in advance of the assessment.
+Some flexibility for modifying the TORs is acceptable as new information comes to light, which may require a longer time line and adjustment of the schedule for other species. - Data Timeliness: Terminal year for RT will be set by Planning Team; the most recent data that is readily available for the DW should be utilized.
+Data will not be updated as the process proceeds, and the schedule shall not normally be delayed to update data streams. - Expected Timeline: 12-18 months (not including subsequent Operational assessment to provide management advice).
+Species that have not been assessed for many years will general take longer. - Stock ID Process: 3-5 months (not all RTs will need this and, in many cases, could be done with other species through a separate procedural workshop process). - Frequency: On average, it is expected that there should be few RTs underway at any particular time.
+There are no "expiration dates" on the assessment tool built through a RT (or the previous benchmark), therefore the frequency of RT assessments should be tempered by the extent of compelling new information and the human resources available to conduct the work.